 Two weeks through my stay in Mae Salong, I still hadn’t acclimatized to its peculiar language.
 A sleepy mountaintop town located near Thailand’s northern border, its population is as enigmatic as its history.
-Settled by the remnants of one branch of the defeated Kuomintang military that had initially fled to Burma in 1949, the Chinese inhabitants of this village built a formidable opium kingdom here in 1961.
+Settled by the remnants of one branch of the defeated Kuomintang military that had initially fled to Burma in 1949, the village’s Chinese inhabitants built a formidable opium kingdom here in 1961.
 The profits were used to fund a counter-attack against the PRC that never came.

-Ultimately they traded in their aspirations of returning to China for the more prudent plan of helping the Thai government defeat its own insurgent communists.
-In return for their efforts they were granted Thai citizenship.
 Today the guns are gone from Mae Salong, and the former opium fields swell with what will become delicate oolong teas.
 At night the dark green hills are lit intermittently with the subtle glow of fireflies and the more prominent beams of flashlights: patrols on the lookout for opium smugglers from Myanmar.

 By day the languages of the Lisu and Akha hill tribes, as well as Thai, Mandarin, and the Chinese dialects of Yunnan Province mingle across Mae Salong’s landscape, making it exceedingly difficult for visitors to build a coherent picture of the community.
 While the groups mostly commune among themselves, important intersections do occur.